Quotes from US President Donald Trump's Asian tour

 Share via Email

-President Donald Trump is making his first trip to Asia as leader of the United States.
-His 12-day tour includes stops in Japan, South Korea, China, Vietnam and the Philippines.
+President Donald Trump has finished his first trip to Asia as leader of the United States.
+His 12-day tour included stops in Japan, South Korea, China, Vietnam and the Philippines.
 Here is some of what he has had to say:

 Nov.
 10: